Silhouette (comics): Powers and abilities

-Silhouette possesses the ability to manipulate Darkforce, enabling her to transform into living shadow, become invisible and intangible, fly, and teleport herself and others.
-She additionally possesses enhanced physical abilities and is skilled in martial arts.
+Silhouette is able to manipulate the Darkforce for a variety of effects.
+She can "melt" into any shadow or area of darkness, thus entering the Darkforce Dimension, and then reemerge through another shadow or area of darkness.
+Silhouette originally had the power to become nearly invisible while under the cover of darkness, as well as the ability to teleport herself.
+After a disturbance in the Darkforce that affected everyone who used it, Silhouette gained the ability to teleport others and transform into living darkness.
+In the fourth volume of New Warriors, Silhouette demonstrates the ability to create Darkforce tendrils.
+Like her brother Midnight's Fire, Silhouette possesses enhanced speed, strength, agility, and senses.

+Silhouette is a skilled hand-to-hand combatant and capable martial artist, and master of an unspecified martial art.

 Equipment

 After she became disabled due to injuries inflicted by gunfire, Night Thrasher designed and built a special pair of combat-capable crutches and leg braces for her.
 Night Thrasher designed the crutches to include both a hidden electric taser that can emit electrical charges to stun an adversary, and a slim anesthetic needle injector that delivered paralytic chemicals.
 The crutches are also equipped with "smoke gas" and metal firing pellets.

 A later design had retractable braces in specially designed open metal gauntlets.

 She wears a costume made from unstable molecules, which prevents it from falling off when she becomes intangible.